-- (i) Conducting Pre-Application Review Discussions; - (ii) Assigning Staff to follow the project through the necessary approvals; - (iii) Reviewing Site Plans for Building Permit for compliance with the intent, policies, and requirements of the Plan;
+- (i) Conducting Pre-Application Review Team Discussions; - (ii) Assigning Staff to follow the project through the necessary approvals; - (iii) Conducting DRT Discussions; - (iv) Reviewing Site Plans for Building Permit for compliance with the intent, policies, and requirements of the Plan; - (v) Determining whether a Site Plan for Building Permit deviates from any standard within the thresholds for:

-- (iv) Determining whether a Site Plan for Building Permit deviates from any standard within the thresholds for: - a.
-Minor Deviation per Section 3.2.10 and Table 3.2 below and therefore eligible for Administrative Approval; - Major Deviation per Section 3.2.11 and Table 3.3 below and therefore required to obtain approval by the EPC: - c.
-Non-compliance without meeting the intent of this Plan and therefore required to modify the Project or amend this Sector Development Plan per City Zoning Code §14-16-4-3: OR - d.
-Non-compliance yet still meeting the intent of this Plan and therefore eligible for approval by the EPC with an exception per Section 3.2.13 in this Plan. - (v) Determining the public notice required for proposed projects, based on the approval process determined above - a.
-Public Notice for Site Plans for Building Permit per Table 3.4 OR - b.
-Public Notice for Site Plans for Subdivision per Table 3.5. - (vi) Mailing Public Notice to relevant Property Owners as noted by (PO) in Table 3.4 or Table 3.5; - (vii) Determining whether convening the Volcano Heights Review Team is appropriate; - (viii) Convening a Volcano Heights Review Team of relevant City staff and/or members of the public;
+- a.
+Minor Deviation per Section 3.2.10 and Table 3.2 below and therefore eligible for Administrative Approval; - Major Deviation per Section 3.2.11 and Table 3.3 below and therefore required to obtain approval by the EPC; - c.
+Non-compliance without meeting the intent of this Plan and therefore required to modify the Project or amend this Sector Development Plan per City Zoning Code §14-16-4-3; OR - d.
+Non-compliance yet still meeting the intent of this Plan and therefore eligible for approval by the EPC with an exception per Section 3.2.13 in this Plan. - (vi) Determining the public notice required for proposed projects, based on the approval process determined above - a.
+Public Notice for Site Plans for Subdivision per Table 3.4 OR - b.
+Public Notice for Site Plans for Building Permit per Table 3.5. - (vii) Mailing Public Notice, at the applicant's expense, to relevant Property Owners as noted by (PO) in Table 3.4 or Table 3.5; - (viii) Determining whether convening the Volcano Heights Review Team is appropriate; - (ix) Convening a Volcano Heights Review Team of relevant City staff and/or members of the public, if deemed appropriate;

-- (ix) Approving Site Development Plans for Building Permit that fully comply with the intent, policies, and requirements of the Plan; - (x) Approving minor deviations to previously approved Site Development Plans for Building Permit that comply with this Plan and all applicable City ordinances, as per City Zoning Code §14-16-2-22(6) and Section 3.2.10 in this Plan. - (xi) Forwarding any major deviations to the EPC per Section 3.2.11 below; and - (xii) Forwarding any appeals to the decision of the Planning Director to the City Council, per City Zoning Code §14-16-4-4. - 3.2.6.
-Volcano Heights Review Team (VHRT): As part of the Administrative Review Process, a Volcano Heights Review Team ("the Review Team" or VHRT) may be convened by the Planning Director or his/her designee for projects that require interpretation or discretionary judgment with respect to the project's compliance with standards.
-This non-judicial Review Team shall be charged with working cooperatively and creatively with the applicant to solve problems and resolve conflicts regarding elements of a proposed development project that seem to meet the intent and policies of this Plan but face logistic challenges in meeting its numeric or text regulations.
+- (x) Processing Site Development Plans for Building Permit that fully comply with the intent, policies, and requirements of the Plan; - (xi) Approving minor deviations to Site Development Plans for Building Permit that comply with this Plan and all applicable City ordinances, as per Section 3.2.10 in this Plan and City Zoning Code \$14-16-2-22(A)(6), including Site Development Plans previously approved either by the EPC or administratively; - (xii) Forwarding any major deviations to the EPC per Section 3.2.11 starting on page 32 below; and - (xiii) Forwarding any appeals of the decision of the Planning Director, DRB, or EPC to the City Council, per City Zoning Code \$14-16-4-4.

+3.2.6.
+Volcano Heights Review Team (VHRT)

+As part of the Administrative Review Process, a Volcano Heights Review Team ("the Review Team" or VHRT) may be convened by the Planning Director or his/her designee for projects that require interpretation or discretionary judgment with respect to the project's compliance with standards.
+This non-judicial Review Team shall be charged with working cooperatively and creatively with the applicant to solve problems and resolve conflicts regarding elements of a proposed development project that seem to meet the intent and policies of this Plan but face logistic challenges in meeting its numeric or text regulations or standards.